 Considered to be the ancestral form of C. annuum, it is of easy cultivation and flowers and fruits prolifically.

 Chiltepins exhibit an immediate sharp pungency at the back of the mouth which fades quickly.
 The heat then moves to the lips where it lasts much longer.
-They have a good dry smoky chilli flavour which makes them very versatile either used fresh, or dried and crushed to make chilli flakes.
+They have a good dry smoky chilli flavour.
+Due the thin flesh and numerous seeds, chiltepins are usually dried, powdered and used as a condiment.